elmasy-com/columbus-tools/dump-cli/README.md

 # dump

-Dump and insert old database to the new.
+Dump domains directly from a MongoDB instance.

+Insert the domain to Columbus Server and delete domain form the DB.